the Night Away! 1/2-Marathon, 10K Trail Runs 7th Annual

 by our staff or by ambulance.

 In the interest of your safety, there will be a cut-off time for the Half Marathon.
-Dropping-down to another
+The Half marathon

 Distance or dropping-out of the race: You can change your distance before the race until One Week Prior to the Race, by emailing Bad Ben.
 And during